henry2004y/Ganymede/menu2.md

 The estimated surface density the therefore around $n_s\approx 1500\, \text{cm}^{-3}$, which is higher than previous observation and close to another model estimation.

+In order to achieve this equilibrium, they ran the model for approximately 1.2 million iterations with a time step controlled by the Courant‐Friedrichs‐Lewy criterion which respects all physical effects.

 ## Aurora Estimation, 2015

 Payan